Sitting down? You’re in for a shock with these foods you think are vegan….but aren’t!

+This is definitely one of the most surprising of all the foods that you think are vegan, but aren’t!
 Although this sauce is ostensibly Chinese, many brands contain that pungent Mediterranean favourite: anchovies.
 The solution is to simply make your own – it’s actually not all that hard.

 14. Some crackers

 I’ll never forget opening a pack of rice cakes – rice cakes, people! – eating a few, then feeling sick as I read the ingredients out of boredom and discovered milk powder was in there.
 Why, I have no idea!
-But since then, I’ve been really careful to check the ingredients of commercial crackers – you’d be surprised to see how many contain milk powder!
+But since then, I’ve been really careful to check the ingredients of commercial crackers.
+You’d be surprised to see how many contain milk powder!

 15. Refried beans

 Vegans are usually savvy enough to read the ingredients to check for lard.
 But did you know that ‘natural flavours’ could also indicate meat products?
 As with cosmetics ‘fragrance’ listings, ‘natural ingredients’ don’t need to be revealed in detail, legally.